oauth-wg/oauth-selective-disclosure-jwt/main.md

 associated with the holder, or a reference thereto.

 It is out of the scope of this document to describe how the holder key pair is established.
-For example, the issuer MAY create the key pair for the holder or holder and issuer MAY use pre-established key material.
+For example, the holder MAY provide a key pair to the issuer, the issuer MAY create the key pair for the holder, or holder and issuer MAY use pre-established key material.

+Note: need to define how holder public key is included, right now examples are using `sub_jwk` I think.

 #### Other Claims

-The SD-JWT payload typically contains other claims, such as `iss`, `iat`, etc.
+The SD-JWT payload typically contains other JWT claims, such as `iss`, `iat`, etc.

 ### Example 1 - Flat SD-JWT